tom-howard/ros/docs/com2009/assignment2/README.md

 This assignment is worth 30% of the overall mark for the COM2009 course.
 As a team you will be assessed on a ROS package that you develop to satisfy the above tasks.

+**For Tasks 1, 2 & 4**:
-Each submission will be assessed by extracting your ROS package on one of the robotics laptops (that you will use extensively in the labs throughout the assignment).
+Each submission will be assessed by extracting your ROS package on one of the robotics laptops that you will use extensively in the labs throughout the assignment.
 Nodes within your package will then be executed on the laptop to control a real robot in the Diamond Computer Room 5 Robot Arena.

+**For Task 3**:
+Each submission will be extracted into [the WSL-ROS environment](../../software/wsl-ros/README.md) running on one of the WSL-ROS laptops (also available during the lab sessions).
+Nodes within your package will then be executed to control a TurtleBot3 Waffle in a *simulated* environment.

+**Feedback**:
 Within 3 weeks of submission you will receive your marks and a recording of the assessment so that you can see how well your robot performed in each of the tasks, and so that you can see exactly how your marks were awarded!

 ### Submission Deadlines